michaelb/auto-ytdl/README.md

 - Auto-download of all new music from a simple command
 - Add/remove/list all your favorite music providers (not tested on anything other than youtube channels)
+- Clean tags, so the displayed artist name does _not_ look like "Nirvana (lyrics) [music video] official"
-- Clean and filter by tags so only 'true' and unique songs (according to config) end up in your library
+- Filter by tags so only 'true' and unique songs (according to config) end up in your library
 - Can still handle one-shot downloads, or include older songs of (newly discovered) artists
-- Comprehensive config
+- Comprehensive config options
-- resume interrupted downloads
+- No missing/skipping songs, even if a previous download was interrupted
-- download song currently playing in chrome/youtube
+- Download song currently playing in chrome/youtube

 # Dependencies